-The streets of Tombstone themselves are said to be the pathways of many a lingering spirit, one of which is the long dead Marshal Fred White, who was accidentally shot by Cowboy faction leader, Curly Bill Brocius on October 28, 1880.
-White, the first marshal of Tombstone, had gained the respect of the Clanton Gang, and in fact, had arrested “Cowboy” members on a number of occasions, rarely having any problems when doing so.
+The streets of Tombstone themselves are said to be the pathways of many a lingering spirit, one of which is the long-dead Marshal Fred White, who was accidentally shot by Cowboy faction leader, Curly Bill Brocius on October 28, 1880.
+White, the first marshal of Tombstone, had gained the respect of the Clanton Gang, and in fact, had arrested “Cowboy” members on several occasions, rarely having any problems when doing so.
 In the early morning of October 28th, Curly Bill and several of his cohorts were making sport by shooting up the town.

-Another cowboy, that of a man moving along in a long black frock coat, has also been seen on a number of occasions.
+Another ghostly cowboy, that of a man moving along in a long black frock coat, has also been seen on several occasions.
 Crossing the road, the apparition is often seen near the site where Virgil Earp was ambushed and shot in the arm, crippling him for life.
-The spirit never makes it across the street, leading many to believe that this may the ghost of Virgil Earp, himself.
+The spirit never makes it across the street, leading many to believe that this may be the ghost of Virgil Earp himself.

 A woman in a long white dress has also been spied on Tombstone streets.
-One legend tells that she is a fretful mother whose child died from the yellow fever in the 1880’s, and devastated, she took her own life later.
-Another version of the tale claims that she was a brothel madam who was hanged and continues to stalk to streets in search of her executioners.
+One legend tells that she is a fretful mother whose child died from yellow fever in the 1880s and was devastated; she later took her own life.
+Another version of the tale claims that she was a brothel madam who was hanged and continues to stalk the streets searching for her executioners.

 Lawlessness though was not the only cause of numerous deaths during Tombstone’s heydays.
-Twice it suffered terrible fires, the first in June, 1881 and a second in May, 1882.
-During these two infernos, which both wiped out significant areas of the business district, more than 40 men lost their lives in the crowded saloons and brothels that burned to the ground.
+Twice it suffered terrible fires, the first in June 1881 and a second in May 1882.
+During these two infernos, which both wiped out significant business district areas, more than 40 men lost their lives in the crowded saloons and brothels that burned to the ground.
 These long-dead, suffering men are also said to make themselves known, appearing complete with drastic burns.
 Others have reported the smell of smoke and burning materials when there is no explainable reason.

-Tombstone;s most famous place – the OK Corral, was the site of the best-known gunfight occurring in the Old West.
+Tombstone’s most famous place – the OK Corral, was the site of the best-known gunfight in the Old West.
 Portrayed in dozens of western films and books, the gunfight made a legend of Wyatt Earp and brought Tombstone, Arizona fame.

-Today, the OK Corral is allegedly haunted by the ghosts of the Cowboys Over the years, a number of witnesses have reported seeing the fading apparitions of men dressed in cowboy attire, often appearing with guns drawn, perhaps locked into a perpetual battle with the Earps.
+Today, the OK Corral is allegedly haunted by the Cowboys’ ghosts over the years.
+Several witnesses have reported seeing the fading apparitions of men dressed in cowboy attire, often appearing with guns drawn, perhaps locked into a perpetual battle with the Earps.
 Others have claimed to have felt numerous cold spots in various areas of the corral.

 The OK Corral is at 308 E. Allen Street.